Skip to main content

 Proposed changes

-Members speaking on day three of committee stage put forward amendments to the bill on subjects including:
+Members speaking on day three of committee stage put forward amendments (PDF) to the bill on subjects including:

 • minimum attendance and participation requirements